iiiffi-e2/bell-registry/PROFILE_REMINDER_SYSTEM.md

 ### For Users
 No action required - reminders are sent automatically when:
 1. User hasn't logged in for 30+ days
-2. User is a PROFESSIONAL or EMPLOYER
+2. User is a PROFESSIONAL (employers currently excluded)
 3. No reminder has been sent in the last 30 days

 ### For Administrators